-During that time, the United States increased its exports of goods to the other two from $142 billion to $525 billion.
-That's a third of its total exports.
-Canada ($282 billion) and Mexico ($243 billion) were the top two U.S. export markets in 2017.
-Imports from Canada ($300 billion) and Mexico ($314 billion) increased from $151 billion in 1993 to $614 billion.
-That's 26 percent of total U.S. goods imports.
+During that time, the United States increased its exports of goods to the other two from $142 billion to $549 billion.
+That's 33% of its total exports, making Canada and Mexico its top two export markets.
+It shipped $293 billion to Canada and $256 billion to Mexico.

-NAFTA boosted trade by eliminating all tariffs between the three countries.
+NAFTA boosted trade by eliminating all tariffs among the three countries.
 It also created agreements on international rights for business investors.
 That reduced the cost of commerce.
-It also spurs investment and growth, especially for small businesses.
+It spurs investment and growth, especially for small businesses.

 2. Lowered Prices

 That's especially important for oil prices since America's largest import is oil.
-The U.S. imported $144.2 billion in oil from Mexico and Canada.
+The U.S. Census reports that Mexico shipped $15 billion in oil and petroleum products in 2017.
 Thanks to greater U.S. shale oil production, this figure was down from $24 billion in 2009.
 Canada shipped $75 billion.
 That's up from $49 billion in 2009.
 Canada also boosted its production of shale oil.

 NAFTA reduced U.S. reliance on oil imports from the Middle East and Venezuela.
-It was especially important when the U.S. banned oil imports from Iran.
+It was especially important when the United States banned oil imports from Iran.
 Why?
 Mexico and Canada are friendly countries.
 Other oil exporters, such as Venezuela and Iran, use oil as a political chess piece.
 For example, both started selling oil in currencies other than the petrodollar.

 3. Increased Economic Growth

-NAFTA boosted U.S. economic growth by as much as 0.5 percent a year.
+NAFTA boosted U.S. economic growth by as much as 0.5% a year.
 The sectors that benefited the most were agriculture, automobiles, and services.

 NAFTA increased farm exports because it eliminated high Mexican tariffs.
 Mexico is the top export destination for U.S. beef, rice, soybean meal, corn sweeteners, apples, and beans.
-It is the second largest export destination for corn, soybeans, and oils.
+It is the second-largest export destination for corn, soybeans, and oils.

 Most cars made in North America now have parts sourced from all three countries.
 The increase in competitiveness allows the industry to fend off Japanese imports.
 Mexico exports more cars to the United States than Japan.
 Before the 2008 recession, Japan exported twice as many as Mexico.

 NAFTA boosted U.S. service exports to Canada and Mexico from $25 billion in 1993 to a peak of $106.8 billion in 2007.
-The recession hit financial services hard, so services haven't quite recovered.
+The recession hit financial services hard.
 By 2009, they had only risen to $63.5 billion.
-By 2012, service exports had improved to $95.9 billion.
+By 2018, service exports had improved to $95.9 billion.
 That includes $34.1 billion to Mexico and $61.8 billion to Canada.

 4. Created Jobs

-NAFTA exports created five million new U.S. jobs.
+Some sources say that NAFTA exports created 5 million net new U.S. jobs.
 Most of those jobs went to 17 states, but all states saw some increases.
 U.S. manufacturers added more than 800,000 jobs between 1993 and 1997.
-That's because manufacturers exported $487 billion in 2014.
+Manufacturers exported $487 billion in 2014.
 It generated $40,000 in export revenue for each factory worker.

 Even imports from NAFTA partners created jobs.
-That's because nearly 40 percent of U.S. imports from Mexico originated with American companies.
+Almost 40% of U.S. imports from Mexico originated from American companies.
 They designed the products domestically, then outsourced some portion of the process in Mexico.
 Without NAFTA, they would have gone to China.
 They may not have been created at all.
-(Source: "NAFTA, 20 Years Later," Knowledge@Wharton, February 19, 2014.)

 5. Increased Foreign Direct Investment

-Since NAFTA was enacted, U.S. foreign direct investment in Canada and Mexico has more than tripled to $500.9 billion.
+Since NAFTA was enacted, U.S. foreign direct investment (FDI) in Canada and Mexico has more than tripled to $500.9 billion.
 In 2017, U.S. investors poured $391.2 billion into Canada and $109.7 billion into Mexico.
-That boosted profits for U.S. businesses by giving them more opportunities to develop, and markets to explore.
+That boosted profits for U.S. businesses by giving them more opportunities to develop and markets to explore.

 Canadian and Mexican FDI in the United States grew to $471.1 billion.
 Canadian investors sank $453.1 billion while Mexican companies invested $18 billion.
 That's up from $219.2 billion in 2007.
-That’s additional investment went mostly to U.S. manufacturing, insurance, and banking companies.
+That’s an additional investment that went mostly to U.S. manufacturing, insurance, and banking companies.

 NAFTA protected intellectual properties.
 It helped innovative businesses by discouraging pirating.
 It boosted FDI because companies know that international law will safeguard their rights.
-NAFTA reduced investors' risk by guaranteeing they will have the same legal rights as local investors.
+NAFTA reduced investors' risk by guaranteeing that they will have the same legal rights as local investors.
 Through NAFTA, investors can make legal claims against the government if it nationalizes their industry or takes their property by eminent domain.

 6. Reduced Government Spending